platformdocs/codeplatform/README.md

 ### React

-For the front end, the follow the steps below is to run the developemnt project.
+For the front end, the follow the steps below is to run in the development environment.

 ```bash
 cd app